mikependon/RepoDB/README.md

 ## .NET Type Coercion Problem

-By default, RepoDB does not do the automatic .NET CLR Type conversion during the transformation of the Data Entity Model and the DbDataReader object.
+By default, RepoDB does not do the automatic .NET CLR Type conversion during the transformation of the Model and the DbDataReader object.
 The coercion capability is completely dependent to the ADO.NET coercion capability.

-It is in purpose to strictly notify you (as the library user) the design or the implementation problem of the Data Entity Model if being compared to the corresponding database table column types.
+It is in purpose to strictly notify you (as the library user) the design or the implementation problem of the Model if being compared to the corresponding database Table.

 If you wish to have an automatic conversion, simply set the [Converter.ConversionProperty](https://repodb.net/class/converter) property to [Automatic](https://repodb.net/enumeration/conversiontype).